ritikagup/Illuminati/README.md

-# ILLUMINATI - Summary and Mindmap Generator
+# ILLUMINATI - "Welcome to ILLUMINATI!
+It's like having a super-smart assistant for your reading tasks.
+Just give it an article, and it'll give you back a quick summary and a cool mind map.
+Say goodbye to long reads and hello to quick, easy understanding!"

 ## Table of Contents
 1. [Overview](#overview)